Skip To Main Content

 Visual Arts

-Throughout each division within the Visual Arts experience at Lincoln School, students are guided by the department's belief that each and every child is an artist.
-Framed by this understanding, students are given the time, space, tools, and materials to further investigate and develop their craft through both critical and creative thinking.
+Throughout your visual arts experience at Lincoln School, you are guided by the department's belief that each and every student is an artist.
+Framed by this understanding, you are given the time, space, tools, and materials to further investigate and develop your craft through both critical and creative thinking.

-Constructing both two- and three-dimensional art, their work is established on and around their ideas, passions, and personal identity.
-During every child's unique making process, they are exposed to diverse, modern, and historical art, and given the time to reflect not only on their finished pieces, but their artistic processes.
+The work you create will be based around your ideas, passions, and personal identity in both two and three dimensions.
+During your unique making process, you are exposed to diverse, modern, and historical art, and given the time to reflect not only on your finished pieces, but your artistic processes.

-The Visual Arts department is connected within the four divisions (Little, Lower, Middle, and Upper Schools) through discussion, curricular design, and the celebration of every child's creative work within the classroom, hallways, and galleries.
+The Visual Arts department fosters a unified, collaborative community across the Little, Lower, Middle, and Upper Schools, where educators and students learn from one another through shared dialogue, thoughtful curricular design, and the collective celebration of each child’s creative work in classrooms, hallways, and galleries.

 Grades Served: